ticky/macos-services/Readme.md

-# OS X Services
+# macOS Services

-A collection of useful Services for Mac OS X
+A collection of useful Services for macOS

 ## Installation